haydenhargreaves/haydenhargreaves/README.md

 ## Projects I Abandoned
 - **[Home Server Pub/Sub Event Loop](https://github.com/haydenhargreaves/TCPNotificationManager):** A systemd that listens for server events and publishes them to clients that subscribe.
+- **[Text Editor](https://github.com/haydenhargreaves/TextEditor):** A simple text editor that will eventually be a Vim clone written in C using Ncurses.

 ## Github Stats